ashrithr/ankus/README.md

 	```
 	bin/ankus ssh --role namenode
 	```
-9. Also, down the line once you have completed your work with cluster in the cloud, you can tell ankuscli to destroy the cluster using
+9. Also, down the line once you have completed your work with cluster in the cloud, you can tell ankus to destroy the cluster using

 	```
 	bin/ankus destroy